ljw1004/csharpspec/csharp/lexical-structure.md

 As indicated by the syntax, conditional compilation directives must be written as sets consisting of, in order, an `#if` directive, zero or more `#elif` directives, zero or one `#else` directive, and an `#endif` directive.
 Between the directives are conditional sections of source code.
 Each section is controlled by the immediately preceding directive.
 A conditional section may itself contain nested conditional compilation directives provided these directives form complete sets.

-A *pp-conditional* selects at most one of the contained *conditional-section*s for normal lexical processing:
+A *pp_conditional* selects at most one of the contained *conditional_section*s for normal lexical processing:

-*  The *pp-expression*s of the `#if` and `#elif` directives are evaluated in order until one yields `true`.
-If an expression yields `true`, the *conditional-section* of the corresponding directive is selected.
+*  The *pp_expression*s of the `#if` and `#elif` directives are evaluated in order until one yields `true`.
+If an expression yields `true`, the *conditional_section* of the corresponding directive is selected.
-*  If all *pp-expression*s yield `false`, and if an `#else` directive is present, the *conditional-section* of the `#else` directive is selected.
+*  If all *pp_expression*s yield `false`, and if an `#else` directive is present, the *conditional_section* of the `#else` directive is selected.
-*  Otherwise, no *conditional-section* is selected.
+*  Otherwise, no *conditional_section* is selected.

-The selected *conditional-section*, if any, is processed as a normal *input-section*: the source code contained in the section must adhere to the lexical grammar; tokens are generated from the source code in the section; and pre-processing directives in the section have the prescribed effects.
+The selected *conditional_section*, if any, is processed as a normal *input_section*: the source code contained in the section must adhere to the lexical grammar; tokens are generated from the source code in the section; and pre-processing directives in the section have the prescribed effects.

-The remaining *conditional-section*s, if any, are processed as *skipped-section*s: except for pre-processing directives, the source code in the section need not adhere to the lexical grammar; no tokens are generated from the source code in the section; and pre-processing directives in the section must be lexically correct but are not otherwise processed.
-Within a *conditional-section* that is being processed as a *skipped-section*, any nested *conditional-section*s (contained in nested `#if`...`#endif` and `#region`...`#endregion` constructs) are also processed as *skipped-section*s.
+The remaining *conditional_section*s, if any, are processed as *skipped_section*s: except for pre-processing directives, the source code in the section need not adhere to the lexical grammar; no tokens are generated from the source code in the section; and pre-processing directives in the section must be lexically correct but are not otherwise processed.
+Within a *conditional_section* that is being processed as a *skipped_section*, any nested *conditional_section*s (contained in nested `#if`...`#endif` and `#region`...`#endregion` constructs) are also processed as *skipped_section*s.

 The following example illustrates how conditional compilation directives can nest:
 ```csharp